foxford/event/docs/src/api/room/adjust.md

 For more information on how it works see [Room adjustment](../../impl/room_adjustment.md).

-This endpoint is intened to call only by tenant.
+This endpoint is intended for calling only a tenant.

 ## Authorization